Physiotherapy for Rotator Cuff Injury

 Read more about causes, symptoms and treatment for shoulder instability…

-Do I need a referral from my doctor for physiotherapy?
+Do I need a referral from my doctor for shoulder physiotherapy?

 To see physiotherapists, massage therapists, and chiropractors in Physiomobility, you do not require a doctor’s referral.
 However, some insurance companies require that you submit a Doctor’s referral with your claim form.